Employment policy

 The annual monitoring cycle for employment policies within the European Semester includes the following components:

 The four employment guidelines (Article 148 TFEU) present strategic objectives for national employment policies and contain policy priorities in the fields of employment, education and social inclusion.
-The employment guidelines form part of the eight integrated guidelines, which also feature four broad economic policy guidelines (Article 121 TFEU).
+These guidelines form part of the eight integrated guidelines, which also feature four broad economic policy guidelines (Article 121 TFEU).

-As a key monitoring tool used in the European Semester, the Commission proposed a revised social scoreboard (annexed to the EPSR action plan) to better reflect the policy priorities and actions set out in the action plan.
-The social scoreboard consists of 17 headline indicators, endorsed by the Council, assessing the employment and social performance of Member States in three broad dimensions: (i) equal opportunities, (ii) fair working conditions, and (iii) social protection and inclusion.
+As a key monitoring tool used in the European Semester, the Commission proposed a revised social scoreboard (annexed to the EPSR action plan).
+It consists of 17 headline indicators, endorsed by the Council, assessing the employment and social performance of Member States in three broad dimensions: (i) equal opportunities, (ii) fair working conditions, and (iii) social protection and inclusion.

 C. Binding legal acts – EU law

-Based on the provisions laid down in the TFEU relating to the fields of employment and social affairs, a number of directives, regulations and decisions have been adopted to ensure minimum standards across the EU Member States in the following areas:
+Based on the provisions laid down in the TFEU relating to social affairs and freedom of movement, several related directives, regulations and decisions have been adopted to ensure minimum standards across the EU in the following key areas:

-- Working conditions: minimum wages, part-time work, fixed-term contracts, working hours, employment of young people, informing and consulting employees (2.3.6 Workers’ right to information, consultation and participation; 2.3.7 Social dialogue);
+• Working conditions: minimum wages, part-time work, digital platform workers, fixed-term contracts, working hours, employment of young people, informing and consulting employees (2.3.6 Workers’ right to information, consultation and participation; 2.3.7 Social dialogue);

 D. Coordination through recommendations and other policy initiatives

-In addition to the so-called ‘hard law’ listed above, further measures help to increase coordination among the EU Member States through ‘soft law’.
-The latter encompasses Council recommendations, which are non-binding legal acts, and other policy initiatives introduced by the Commission.
-These can have a considerable impact, if well prepared, supported and monitored at EU level.
+In addition to the ‘hard law’ listed above, further measures help to increase coordination among the EU Member States through ‘soft law’, including non-binding Council recommendations and other policy initiatives from the Commission.

-A Council recommendation on the integration of the long-term unemployed into the labour market was adopted in February 2016.
+• A Council recommendation on the integration of the long-term unemployed into the labour market focuses on registration, individual in-depth assessments and job integration agreements to be offered to the registered long-term unemployed.

-In March 2021, the Commission presented a recommendation on effective active support to employment following the COVID-19 crisis.
-It outlines a strategic approach to promoting the transition from emergency measures taken to preserve jobs during the pandemic towards new measures needed for job creation and job-to-job transitions.
+• A Commission recommendation on effective active support to employment following the COVID-19 crisis outlines a strategic approach to gradually transition between emergency measures taken to preserve jobs during the pandemic and new measures needed for a job-rich recovery.

-The strategic framework on health and safety at work 2021-2027 (June 2021) identifies key challenges and strategic objectives for health and safety at work and presents actions and instruments to address these.
+• The 2021-2027 Strategic framework on health and safety at work includes key challenges, strategic objectives for health and safety at work and actions and instruments to address these.

-The European care strategy (September 2022) aims to ensure high-quality, affordable and accessible care services across the EU and improve the situation for both care receivers and the people caring for them, whether professionally or informally.
-The strategy is accompanied by two recommendations for the Member States on the revision of the Barcelona targets on early-childhood education and care, and on access to affordable, high-quality, long-term care.
+• The European care strategy aims to ensure high-quality, affordable and accessible care services across the EU and improve the situation for both care receivers and the people caring for them, whether professionally or informally.

 E. Supporting EU funding instruments